 However, getting detailed data about complex logistics flows, such as multimodal transport and cross-dock operations, is not always easy.
-It involves various internal stakeholders and subcontractors, which often results in incomplete and outdated data.
+It involves various internal stakeholders and subcontractors, which often results in incomplete and out-of-date data.

-In order to integrate and manage this new data as well as ‘traditional’ data like shipping and delivery addresses, we developed an application with a processing engine that automatically converts this raw data into meaningful supply chain indicators.
+In order to integrate and manage this new data, as well as ‘traditional’ data like shipping and delivery addresses, we developed an application with a processing engine that automatically converts this raw data into meaningful supply chain indicators.